 FAQ for betting in Delaware

-How old do I have to be to place a bet?
+How old do you have to be to bet on sports in Delaware?

-Can I bet on baseball in Delaware?
+Can I bet on college sports in Delaware?

 Retail sportsbooks in Delaware are allowed to accept wagers on college sporting events.
 However, bets cannot be made on in-state college teams.